Walks

 Walking, cycling, jogging, horse-riding, canoeing, climbing – whatever your age and fitness level, there are plenty of ways to GET ACTIVE whilst you enjoy the Derwent Valley and discover more about its history, culture and natural landscape.

-To start you off, here are some delightful walks in and around the Lower Derwent Valley and the World Heritage Site, with leaflets available to download as pdfs on each page.
+To start you off, here are some delightful walks and heritage trails around the Derwent Valley and the World Heritage Site, sone have leaflets available to download as pdfs on each page.

 A 55 mile walk from Lady Bower to Shardlow in South Derbyshire.
 Can be completed in sections.